argonatorUberTF/Uber-Team-Fortress/README.md

 Beartraps stick where you place them and cannot be shot off you once clamped.

+If you move they do more damage.
+Stand your ground or fight it out.

 Beartraps will follow you through the teleporters once clamped.

 Regular sentry guns and tesla coils envy the auto sentry guns and will target them as an enemy on your team.